Tech | 05/07/2025

 Before You Dive In:

-— Ethereum’s Pectra upgrade introduces EIP-7702, allowing Externally Owned Accounts (EOAs) to temporarily function as smart contract accounts for transaction batching, gas sponsorship, and delegated actions.
+- Ethereum’s Pectra upgrade introduced EIP-7702, allowing Externally Owned Accounts (EOAs) to temporarily function as smart contract accounts for transaction batching, gas sponsorship, and delegated actions.

 Our Secure Approach to EIP-7702

-- Device-Level Support for EIP-7702: Your Ledger device will be compatible with EIP-7702, enabling the transformation of your Externally Owned Account (EOA) into a smart wallet.
+- Device-Level Support for EIP-7702: Your Ledger signer is compatible with EIP-7702, enabling the transformation of your Externally Owned Account (EOA) into a smart account.

-- No Immediate Smart Wallet Features in Ledger Live: While your device will support EIP-7702 at a fundamental level, we will not be offering full smart wallet capabilities directly within Ledger Live at this time.
+- No Immediate Smart Wallet Features in Ledger Wallet: While your device will support EIP-7702 on the embedded level, we will not be offering full smart wallet capabilities directly within Ledger Wallet at this time.
 This allows us to thoroughly evaluate the security landscape and user experience before integrating more complex features.

 Important Note for Ledger Users

-For those who may explore the new possibilities offered by EIP-7702, Ledger is implementing support with a strong emphasis on security.
-To utilize smart contract delegation via EIP-7702 on your Ledger device, you will need to ensure you are using the latest version of the Ethereum application (reference this Help Center article)
+For those exploring the new possibilities offered by EIP-7702, Ledger has implemented support, but always with a strong emphasis on security.
+To utilize smart contract delegation via EIP-7702 on your Ledger signer, you will need to ensure you are using the latest version of the Ethereum application (reference this Help Centre article)

-For Ledger Nano S users, please be aware that as we are phasing out support, you will be unable to update to version 1.17 of the ETH application, and therefore won’t be able to benefit from EIP-7702, but can still send ETH transactions and transfers using the existing version of the ETH application.
+For Ledger Nano S™ users, please be aware that as we are phasing out support you will be unable to update to version 1.17 of the ETH application, and therefore won’t be able to benefit from EIP-7702, but can still send ETH transactions and transfers using the existing version of the ETH application.

 Released in 2016, the Ledger Nano S™ was a pioneering device in its time.
 However, due to its limited memory and technical capacity, it faces constraints when supporting newer, more advanced features.
 As the operating system and applications have evolved, the device’s ability to accommodate additional functionalities has naturally become more limited.